 9. Theater Usher or Ticket Taker

-If you like attending movies, plays and concerts, you probably would like the job of greeting patrons, taking tickets, ushering, organizing seating, and showing patrons to exits during performances.
+If you like attending movies, plays and concerts, you probably would like the job of greeting patrons, taking tickets, and ushering patrons to and from their seats.
 Cleaning up spilled popcorn, and helping people with special situations can be among the duties expected.

 10. Golf Caddy

 Many private golf courses and country clubs employ caddies who carry the clubs of golfers during a round of golf.
 Being a teen golf caddy is a good fit for the school year, since teens can caddy on weekends, and can caddy all week long when school is out for the summer.
 This is job is best for someone passionate about golf with knowledge of the game and familiar with the course layout, because in addition to carrying a player’s bag, caddies may assist the player with obtaining accurate yardage for shots and providing general course strategy.
 The more helpful you are, the better, as caddies are heavily reliant on tips.

 Working at one of these first jobs is a fairly low-stakes way to acquire the sorts of basic skills you’ll need to succeed in career-track jobs: following instructions, efficiency, time management, teamwork, and customer service.
 First jobs can be challenging and fun at the same time.
 The most important thing is that you get out there and get started!
 And if you do ultimately decide to pursue a different career path, you’ll still have a head start on candidates without any real workplace experience.